 Looking for Cranberry Recipes, Facts and Tips in 2021?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.

-Notes for April 2021: Spring is here and that means Strawberry season is upon us!
-It started in February in Florida, Texas, southern California; then March along the Gulf coast, April in the Deep South and west coast, May through much of the country, and June in northern areas.
-Cherries and Blueberries are next, about a month later.
-Of course, cool weather crops, like Rhubarb, asparagus and greens should be available almost everywhere.
+Notes for June 2021: Spring is here and that means Strawberry season is upon us!
+It started in Florida, Texas, southern California; then March along the Gulf coast, April in the Deep South and west coast, late May through much of the country, and June in northern areas.
+Cherries and Blueberries are next, following about a month later in each area.
+Of course, cool weather crops, like Rhubarb, asparagus and greens should be available almost everywhere right now.
 Check your area's copy calendar (see this page) and call your local farms for seasonal updates.

 We also have easy home canning, jam and jelly making, preserving, drying and freezing directions.
 You can access recipes and other resources from the drop down menus at the top of the page or the site search.
 If you have any questions or suggestions, feel free to write me!
 It is easy to make your own ice cream, even gelato, or low fat or low sugar ice cream - see this page.
 Also note, there are many copycat website listing U-pick farms now.
 They have all copied their information from here and usually do not ever update.
 Since 2002, I've been updating the information every day but Christmas; so if you see anything wrong or outdated, please write me!